Tuhin4042/Machine-Learning/Supervised Learning/Machine Learning Models/Readme.md

    - **K-Nearest Neighbors (KNN)**: Classifies data points based on the majority class of their nearest neighbors.
    - **Support Vector Machines (SVM)**: Finds the optimal boundary that separates classes in high-dimensional spaces.
    - **Decision Trees**: Uses a tree-like structure to make decisions based on feature values.
-   - **Random Forests**: Combines multiple decision trees to improve accuracy and reduce overfitting.
+   - **Random Forests**: Combines multiple decision trees to improve accuracy and reduce overfitting. e.t.c

 ---